Login with Patreon

 Her mother’s face twisted into a snarl.

-“You don’t get it, darling,” she crooned, but her tone was laden with anger this time.
+“You don’t get it, darling,” she crooned, but her tone was distorted by anger this time.
 “This… boy harmed our lord greatly.
 He shattered our cause and almost destroyed everything!”

 “There are no eternal enemies, only eternal interests.”